HetarthP/XML/README.md

 - Make sure the `inventory.xml` file is in the root project directory
 - You can customize `XMLReader.java` to support attributes or advanced features

-## 📄 License

-Free to use, modify, and learn from!